 Please review ALL of this information before playing or demonstrating virtual sport on the Oculus Quest.
-Also read and consult the official Oculus Quest Safety Manual.
-If you are outside the U.S., you can find your area’s manual HERE.
+Also read and consult the official Meta Quest Safety Manual.

 This is particularly important because virtual sport is highly vigorous and athletic, and can – and for competition must – be played inside RoomSpace: a two meter [about six feet] diameter circle:

 It is also important for kids under 13 years.
 Play for them must be strictly limited to sport play, and managed and supervised by adults.